 Frequently Asked Questions

-1. Do I need a GP referral?
+1. Does my child or young person need a GP referral?
 How do I get the process started?

 No, a GP referral is not required - simply complete our Contact Form.

-Our Practice Manager will thenget in touch to gather more information and help determine whether an autism assessment is appropriate for your child or young person.
+Our Practice Manager will get in touch to gather more information and help determine whether an autism assessment is appropriate for your child or young person.

 If so, you'll be sent assessment questionnaires to complete and if your child attends an educational setting, we may also send them forms (with your consent).
 For older children and young people, we will invite them to complete some questionnaires in their own words, so their voice is included in the process.